JiaqiLin-AI/DIAGC/README.md

 # Introduction
-This repo is a Pytorch implementation of **Dual Information Enhanced Multi-view Attrubuted Graph Clustering**, [arxiv](https://arxiv.org/abs/2211.14987).
+This repo is a Pytorch implementation of **Dual Information Enhanced Multi-view Attrubuted Graph Clustering**, IEEE Transactions on Neural Networks and Learning Systems, 2025.

 # Requirements